 The Zora Neale Hurston Award

 This annual award, founded in 2008, is given to any ALA member who has demonstrated leadership in promoting African American literature.
-To further the professional development of the winner so that he or she can continue to build multicultural collections and serve diverse populations, the winner receives funds to attend the ALA Annual Conference, tickets to the FOLUSA Author tea, and a set of the Zora Neale Hurston books published by Harper Perennial at the time the award is made.
+To further the professional development of the winner so that he or she can continue to build multicultural collections and serve diverse populations, the winner receives $1,250 to attend the ALA Annual Conference, tickets to United for Libraries' Gala Author tea, and a set of the Zora Neale Hurston books published by Harper Perennial at the time the award is presented.

 Candidates will be evaluated based on the quality and contribution of their project.
 Project examples include, but are not limited to, a program, display, collection building efforts, a special readers’ advisory focus, or innovation in service.
 Candidates will also be evaluated on the extent their projects promoted African American literature and highlighted its rich history and diversity.
 In addition, the candidate’s project should serve as a model for others, must be innovative and/or should advance service in this area.
 Candidates will also be evaluated based on the quality of their essay and the ideas expressed therein (clarity of content and form, clear goals and benefits of attendance, commitment to ALA and the library profession, enthusiasm, and potential growth perceived).